lyhper/next-template/README.md

 # next-template

-This is a starter template for nextjs. support h5.
+This is a starter template for nextjs.

-typescript + less + recoil.
+## features

+- next
+- typescript
+- less
+- recoil
+- mock
+- eslint
+- h5 compatible